 Nicole enjoys skiing, biking, hiking and most important spending quality time with her husband, Jamie, and her two children, Fiona and Cabot, exploring all that Mammoth Lakes has to offer.

 Ken Brengle, CCE, IOM, is a 30+ year veteran of the nonprofit management field.
 He has served as chief executive for nine Chamber organizations and has been on staff for two Chambers and an economic development organization.
 During his tenure in the Chamber and association profession, Ken has developed successful membership and fundraising campaigns, created effective and influential local and state legislative advocacy programs, led consolidation of numerous organizations into effective entities and created and managed many leadership programs.

 Ken is an alumnus of Fort Lewis College in Durango, Co. with a BA in political science.
 He is also a graduate of the U.S. Chamber of Commerce’s Institute for Organization Management (IOM) and a Certified Chamber Executive (CCE) through the Association of Chamber of Commerce Executives.
 Ken and his wife, Erin, are glad to call Mammoth Lakes home.

-Before moving to California, Jessica received her bachelor’s degree in journalism from The University of North Carolina at Chapel Hill and worked for the North Carolina Press Association as the member communications manager.
-In her free time, Jessica enjoys hiking, rock climbing and mountain biking in the beautiful Eastern Sierra mountains with her dog, Harper.
-After more than a year in Mammoth Lakes, she now calls herself a skier too.
+Before moving west, Jessica received her bachelor’s degree in journalism with a political reporting specialization from The University of North Carolina at Chapel Hill and worked for the North Carolina Press Association as the member communications manager.
+In her free time, Jessica enjoys rock climbing, hiking and mountain biking in the beautiful Eastern Sierra with her dog, Harper.
+After two years in Mammoth Lakes, she now calls herself a skier too.